 After the mandatory 5-day appeal period is over, and the tenant still refuses to leave you rental property, you can opt to file for a Writ of Possession.
 Afterwards, the Constable will assist you in gaining back possession of your property.

-At this point, the Constable will serve the tenant a 24-hour Notice to Vacate the premises.
+At this point in the eviction process, the Constable will serve the tenant a 24-hour Notice to Vacate the premises.
 The period of eviction in Texas is only a minimum of three weeks or 20-23 days.

 Bottom Line: Evictions in Texas

-It’s helpful to you to obtain the services of eviction experts from the start to ensure that the eviction notice follows the Texas Law.
+It’s helpful to you to obtain the services of eviction experts from the start to ensure that the eviction process follows the Texas eviction laws.
 If there are errors made in the filing, this could result in a case loss.
 Furthermore, this could translate to a tenant overstaying in your rental unit.
 Instead of earning a steady stream of profit from the rental, you will suffer from a loss of income.
+Be sure to seek out solid legal advice before taking any action that could jeopardize your eviction case.

 Call McCaw Property Management at (817) 491-2553 to assist you in Eviction matters.
 We’ll make sure the tenant is packed up and leaving your property, and your income losses will be greatly reduced.